xsoulspace/life_hooks/packages/dp/packages/dpug_code_builder/README.md

    - Property and positional argument support

 4. Testing:
-   - Tests both Dart and DPUG output
+   - Tests both Dart and DPug output
    - Verifies formatting and indentation
    - Checks state management generation

 ## Writing Tests

-This test suite is designed to verify and maintain the core functionality of the DPUG (Dart Pug-like) syntax generator.
+This test suite is designed to verify and maintain the core functionality of the DPug (Dart Pug-like) syntax generator.
 Here's how to work with these tests:

 1. Test Structure
-    Each test group focuses on a specific aspect of DPUG:
+    Each test group focuses on a specific aspect of DPug:

 - Basic widget functionality
 - Critical edge cases